awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The `workgroupId` for the Redshift Serverless Workgroup.
+The `workgroupId` for the Redshift Serverless Workgroup to query.

-It's either this or the `clusterIdentifier`.
+It must be configured if the `workgroupId` is not.

 ---